 Students may repeat courses at HCC in an attempt to earn credit or improve their Grade Point Average.
 Credit may not be earned twice for a repeated course.
-Although all grades, including those in repeated courses, will appear on transcripts, students may petition the registrar to have their GPA recalculated to exclude the previous grade and to reflect the current grade.
-This petition must be filed prior to mid-semester of the term in which the course is being repeated.
 Financial aid can only pay for one repeat of a previously passed course.
 This repeat policy applies even if the student did not receive financial aid when enrolled in the course in the past.